How to Apply

 Review Faculty Profiles and Research

-Applicants are strongly encouraged to contact individual faculty members whose research interests align with their own early in the application process and to list potential advisors on their applications.
+Applicants are strongly encouraged to identify individual faculty members whose research interests align with their own early and to list potential advisors on their applications.
 It is very important to indicate in your Statement of Purpose which faculty member(s) you are interested in working with and to be specific about which research areas you are interested in.

 Academic Preparation